I’ve been exploring the depths of UX copywriting in past few months.

 Content strategists ideally shouldn’t even write copy.
 They establish and leverage systems and strategies.
 They also have a team of copywriters and designers that help them accomplish their goals.

 UX copy vs. microcopy

 Microcopy is a category of UX copywriting.
-UX writing is pretty narrow and the focus is always on the user journey.
+UX writing is pretty narrow and the focus is a mix of the user journey and the product.

 UX copywriting can help you build a better product.

 Employing UX writing best practices can help you build products that are more human-oriented and less confusing.

 All too often managers get into numbers and conversion, but they miss quite obvious concerns users have.

 UX copy can help with pinpointing those problems and fixing them before whatever you’re building goes live.

 Let’s take for example Google and how they increased hotel bookings for their “Find a hotel on Google” feature.

 Maggie Stanphill (senior UX copywriter at Google) shared in 2017 how they increased engagement rate by whooping 17% by simply making the copy on the button less committing.